tehsmeely/Scrivener_Bot/README.md

 ## Small TODOS:
-* Channel init should mention channel not print channel id
 * Wordcloud response should include the context: "Here's a wordcloud for User in Channel"
 * Arg errors should probably be more clear and just re-iterate what they were expecting